 In general, CAMHS services involve the following:

-A Hybrid Model: Due to the safety protocols in place since the pandemic, CAMHS services are available in-person and via telemedicine appointments (phone/Zoom).
-If you have questions you can call CAMHS during weekday office hours (8am-6pm) to speak with our staff at 617-495-2042.
+CAMHS services are available in-person and via telemedicine appointments (phone/Zoom).
+If you have questions you can call CAMHS during weekday office hours (8am to 6pm Monday through Thursday and 8am to 5pm Friday) to speak with our staff at 617-495-2042.

 It's best to schedule a consultation as soon as possible if you are considering counseling services; as the semester progresses the amount of wait time for an initial consultation may increase.
 Remember, if you need support very quickly, urgent care is always available.